-How to Grow Lobelia
+How to Grow Lobelia: Tips for Vibrant Flowers

 If I had to pick a favorite flower, lobelia might be it.
-The intense blue of this dainty-looking annual flower adds a lovely pop of color to raised beds and containers.
-Lobelia blooms are a profusion of small tubular flowers that come in blue, white, magenta, or purple.
-These four tips teach you how to grow and add lobelia to your garden or containers.
+Its intense blue petals add a lovely pop of color to raised beds and containers, while its delicate, tubular flowers come in shades of blue, white, magenta, or purple.
+Although it looks dainty, lobelia can survive the winter in many climates.

-4 Tips for How to Grow Lobelia
+4 Tips for Growing Lobelia

-1. Grow lobelia from seed or transplant
+1. Grow Lobelia from Seed or Transplant

 Varieties to try: